 The second dashboard is designed for the sales manager.
 This enables them to gain a quick overview of revenues, pipelines and sales performance throughout the business.
 Sales managers can now easily track performance against forecasts, observe won and lost deal ratios and even see how individuals in the team are performing.

 Finally, we designed the account manager dashboard.
 This enables Prospect’s clients to manage existing customers to their best ability.
 Here, Prospect innovated to provide RFM analysis (this is the coloured chart on the dashboard) which shows the state of their business in one snapshot.
-This feature brings real value and makes Prospect stand out against competitors, none of whom has a similar feature.
+This feature brings real value and makes Prospect stand out against competitors, none of which has a similar feature.

 Overall, we were really pleased with the outcome of this project.
 Not only because we ensured that we redesign the UI to present data in an elegant and impactful way, but because we really moved the needle on the bottom line metrics that mattered to our client.
 That clearly shows how product design can drive growth.

 If you need help with the product design for your software, please reach out to us via our website at useractive.io.
-In the meantime, I hope this video helps you improve your product, get more users and grow.
+In the meantime, I hope this article helps you improve your product, get more users and grow.